martinecker/SkellyUltra/README.md

 **Notes**:
 - The `.mp3` extension is added automatically to `target_filename`
-- Audio is automatically converted to 8kHz mono MP3 format
+- Audio is automatically converted to the preferred device format, which is 8kHz mono MP3 format
 - Supported input formats: MP3, WAV, FLAC, OGG, M4A, and many others
 - Upload progress is displayed in Home Assistant logs
 - Large files may take several minutes to upload over BLE